horsebyte/Shared-Projects/2008 Flight Data/readme.txt

 5. The average taxi time for a departing flight was 16.5 minutes
 6. The average taxi time for an arriving flight was 6.8 minutes

-I chose these results because they were the most interesting results to me, especially findings 1-3.